-tions; the oldest is one that they say Hesiod received in Chalcis on the Euripus when he won a victory in song.
+In Helicon there are other tripods preserved as dedications; the oldest is one that they say Hesiod received in Chalcis on the Euripus when he won a victory in song.

-T41 Scholium on Pindar's Nemeans
+T41 Scholia on Pindar's Nemeans

 Nicocles says that Hesiod was the first to perform as a rhapsode.